 (IACUC) is a committee responsible for ensuring that the animal housing, care and use in research labs meets Federal standards and guidelines.
 The IACUC meets to review policy changes and to review research proposals including animals.

 If students are named in the budget, use at least minimum wage as a base for calculations and consult the Grants Manual for up-to-date fringe rates.
 To ensure proper GLs and documentation is used in reporting purposes, all student hiring should be conducted by the GRASP Office.
-Please email the Grant Specialist regarding next steps in student hiring.
+Please fill out the student worker hiring form for each student worker you wish to hire.
+Then, please email the Grant Specialist regarding next steps in student hiring.

 The Certification of Effort ReporT (CERT) provides an after-the-fact confirmation of your relative time and effort for your instructional, and/or university work, and your work on sponsored projects/ programs as required by federal regulations (2CFR Part 220 Section J.10, OMB Circular A-21).

 In accordance with policy on Disclosure of Financial Interests Related to Projects Sponsored by PHS, NSF, or other Agency Adopting the Federal Requirements, the Principal Investigator and all other investigators must disclose their personal significant financial interests (and those of their spouse/registered domestic partner and/or dependent children) related to their institutional responsibilities.
 This includes the Principal Investigator, Co-Investigators, Senior and Key Personnel, and any other individual who is responsible for the design, conduct, or reporting of research funded by the Public Health Service (PHS), National Science Foundation (NSF), or other sponsors that have adopted the federal requirements for financial disclosure.